Code-Institute-Submissions/Cryptograph/README.md

 - The x and y-axis were checked to ensure the corect range of values were reflected.
 - Several different areas of data were selected.
 I ensured the associated data points from the Scatter Plot were reflected on all three charts accordingly.

+## Deployment

+This project was saved the following repository on [Github Cryptograph](https://github.com/Peggy535/Cryptograph).

+There were not differences within configuration files nor any branches constructed.

+The projects site was deployed to the following, [click here](https://peggy535.github.io/Cryptograph/).